-Have you just completed an executive education programme, an executive MBA or another professional development programme or course - congratulations!
-It must have taken quite the effort, not to mention all the time you spent on it.
-Usually the time is however well spent as investing time and effort in your professional growth tend to be quite rewarding at the same time and fill you up with inspiration, new ideas and models to take to practice.
-So, what now?
+Have you just completed an executive education programme, an executive MBA or another professional development programme - congratulations!
+It must have taken quite the effort, not to mention all the time you must have spent on it.
+Usually, the time spent pays off as investing time and effort in your professional growth tends to be quite rewarding at the same time and fill you with inspiration, new ideas and models to take to practice.
+But then what?

-There are challenges that all executive education graduates face after graduation.
-Like, you want to pay back some of the time you borrowed from your family during the process.
-Or, you have a pile of projects you put on hold during the program now awaiting you at work.
-Or, you might have neglected your friends or taking care of your own wellbeing.
-Or, you might be drawn to old habits like Odysseus was drawn to the Sirens´s singing.
+There are challenges that everyone who completes an executive education programme face.
+Like wanting to pay back some of the time you borrowed from your family during the process.
+Or, you have a pile of projects you put on hold during the programme that now awaits you at work.
+Or, you might have neglected your friends or not been focusing on your own wellbeing.
+Or, you might be drawn back to old habits like Odysseus was drawn to the Sirens' singing.

-In my experience there are several ways to secure successful implementation of your new insights and learnings.
+In my experience, there are several ways to secure the successful implementation of your new insights and learnings.

-First, keep the network of professional and like-minded friends that you got to know during the program alive and active.
-Maybe not the whole course, maybe just a handful or one or two of the closest.
-You will gain a lot from some sort of continuous sparring-partnership or sounding board and so will your “class mates”.
+First.
+Keep the network of professional and like-minded friends that you got to know during the programme alive and active.
+Maybe not everyone, but perhaps a handful.
+Both you and them will gain a lot from a continuous sparring-partnership or sounding board.
 It must be a give-and-take relationship, though.

 Second.
-If you really want to make sure you get the most out of your EMBA, get yourself a professional business coach or experienced mentor.
-Get practice-hours with someone more experienced than you are either in business or in mental training (“the inner game”).
-Maybe you have tried business coaching earlier or during the EMBA itself.
-The coach will help you sort out all the thoughts and plans that are spinning in your head right now.
-Help you plan for the execution part, walk on your side for a length of time you jointly agree upon.
-Depending on the concrete target of the coaching-process it can be everything from a couple of meetings to the co-called “first hundred days” or even several months.
+If you really want to make sure you get the most out of your Executive MBA, get yourself a professional business coach or experienced mentor.
+Get time with someone more experienced than you, either in business or in mental training (“the inner game”).
+Maybe you have even tried business coaching earlier or during the EMBA itself but the value is clear.
+The coach will help you sort out all the thoughts and plans that are spinning in your head.
+They will help you plan for the execution part, walk on your side for a length of time that you agree upon.
+Depending on the concrete target of the coaching process it can be everything from a couple of meetings to the so-called “first hundred days” or even several months.

-One of the very early pioneers of the coaching (psychological) methodology was Timothy Gallway who back in the early 1970´s started to observe and study the mental inner game in the minds of tennis-players.
-Fast track to the roots of coaching: https://www.blinkist.com/en/books/the-inner-game-of-tennis-en/preview – written and audio presentation.
+One of the very early pioneers of the coaching (psychological) methodology was Timothy Gallway who back in the early 1970s started to observe and study the mental inner game in the minds of tennis players.
+Fast track to the roots of coaching

-Let me finally say that coaching is not consulting, nor mentoring, nor counseling, nor training, nor therapy although the different methodologies can support one-another when used wisely.
+Let me finally say that coaching is not consulting, nor mentoring, nor counselling, nor training, or therapy although the different methodologies can support one another when used wisely.